ChenXiao61/Img_augmentor/docs/userguide/mainfeatures.rst

 In principle, Augmentor consists of a number of classes for standard image manipulation functions, such as the ``Rotate`` class or the ``Crop`` class.
 You interact and use these classes using a large number of convenience functions, which cover most of the functions you might require when augmenting image datasets for machine learning problems.

-Because image augmentation is often a multi-stage procedure, Augmentor uses a **pipeline**-based appraoch, where **operations** are added sequentially to a pipeline.
-Images are then passed through this pipeline, where each operation is applied to the image as it passed through the pipeline.
+Because image augmentation is often a multi-stage procedure, Augmentor uses a **pipeline**-based appraoch, where **operations** are added sequentially in order to generate a pipeline.
+Images are then passed through this pipeline, where each operation is applied to the image as it passes through.

 Also, Augmentor applies operations to images **stochastically** as they pass through the pipeline, according to a user-defined probability value for each operation.